-Less Spent on Interest – Put this is the category of technically true, but not really a “concern” to be worried about.
+Less Spent on Interest – Put this is the category of technically true, but not a “concern” to be worried about.
 The idea behind refinancing is to save money on interest.
 Spending less on interest means potentially getting less of a deduction.
-That being said, avoiding a refinance for the purpose of keeping interest rates high in order to maximize a deduction would be a huge mistake.
+That being said, avoiding a refinance to keep interest rates high to maximize a deduction would be a huge mistake.

 Due to the nature of the deduction, the value of saving money on student loan interest will always exceed any potential deduction of student loan interest from taxes.

-Consumers looking to refinance student loans are much more savvy than most in-school student loan borrowers.
+Consumers looking to refinance student loans are much savvier than most in-school student loan borrowers.
 Repaying student debt tends to make people more careful with future student loan contracts.
 As a result, lenders seem to realize they can’t get away nonsense fees and expenses.

-Refinancing remains a huge financial decision due to the large amounts of money changing hands.
+Refinancing remains a substantial financial decision due to the massive amounts of money changing hands.
 Borrowers should carefully consider all of the potential consequences before actually refinancing their loans.